siva1987c/TidyData/README.md

 5.Melt the dataset based on the subject and activity combination

-6.Cast the melted dataset using dcast and calculate the mean of each variables based on subject and activity.
+6.Cast the melted dataset using dcast and calculate the mean of each variables based on subject and activity

 7.Write the casted dataset into the text file tidydata.txt
 ===========================================================================================

 Assumptions
-1.Internals Signals data not considered.
+1.Inertial Signals data not considered.